 You may want to frame your video in an existing border image.
 For example, you might put your video inside a polaroid border or a branded image frame.
 In the below example, I added a garland sticker as a border over an Instagram video.

 Kapwing supports transparent PNG image overlays.
 Just drag the image into the Studio to upload it over the video.
 Move the layer forward if you want it to appear above the video, and drag the layer in the timeline to make it appear for the full duration of the video.

-Once you are happy with your border, click “Export.”
+Once you are happy with your video border, click “Export project.”

 Step 3: Download and share

 Once you’ve exported your video, it will take a minute or so for Kapwing to burn the border around your video.
 After rendering, you can share your video with a border from the URL, or you can download the MP4 to publish directly.
 You can also edit your video if you want to make any changes to the color or border width.

 Add borders to everything!